edusantana/asciidoc-highlight/CONTRIBUTING.md

 * Fork it
 * Create a test file at `test/` that address your problem
 * Make your fix
+** If you are editing the gedit syntax, http://regex101.com/#PCRE[this] site may help.
 * Test the highlight on files at `test`
 * Make a pull request